 You will need two or more tomatillo plants for the blooms to be pollinated and fruit to be produced.
 Plan for each plant to produce about a pound of fruit over the season.
 However, most recipes call for ½ pound to make sauce, so plan to grow a minimum of 2 to 3 plants to have enough fruit ready to eat at one time.
 You may need more if you like them a lot.

-If allowed to sprawl on the ground, the stems will root and the plants will require more space than you may have anticipated.
-Use a trellis or tomato cage.
+If allowed to sprawl on the ground, the stems will root and the plants will require more space than you may have anticipated, so be sure to use se a trellis or tomato cage.
 Also, getting them off the ground enhances air circulation and discourages fungus problems on the foliage during periods of high humidity.

-You know a tomatillo is ready to be cut from the plant when the husk turns light brown, but remains fresh, not dry.
-You can feel the growing fruit inside.
+You know a tomatillo is ready to be cut from the plant when the fruit is green, but has filled out the husk.
 Left to ripen further, the fruit will frequently split the husk and turn yellow or purple depending on its genetics.
 However, these are not as good for cooking, as they lack the firm flesh and tart flavor of the green tomatillos.
 They are almost always used green, but don’t try to substitute a green tomato.
 A tomatillo is less juicy and more richly flavored than its popular cousin.

 Store tomatillos in their husks for 2 to 3 weeks in a paper bag in the vegetable bin of the refrigerator.
 Tomatillos can be frozen by peeling the husk, rinsing and drying the fruit, and placing them whole in freezer bags.
 Double bagging is a good idea to prevent freezer burn.

 Although it may appear unfamiliar to some, the tomatillo is enjoyed regularly by fans of Mexican food.
 Some with Mexican or Guatemalan heritage call it miltomate.
 In both cultures, this green fruit is the base ingredient in sauces such as salsa verde, where it is combined with peppers and other seasonings.
-Although literally tomatillo means “little tomato,” you cannot get the same results using green tomatoes.
+Although tomatillo literally means “little tomato,” you cannot get the same results using green tomatoes.
 You really need tomatillos to give these dishes authentic flavor.
-You just can’t make salsa verde without them!